Olvisgil/EduNode/README.md

 Front end deployed on Netlify and Backend deployed on Heroku.<br />
 We use MongoDB for database management.<br />

+Steps1
+Remember to intall the dependencies with npm or yarn (see below) and to create an ".env" file with the env credentials.

 ## Available Scripts

 In the project directory, you can run: